merycd/merycd/README.md

 ## Projects

-* Here you will find some projects that I do to being a best profissional and for my own curiosity:
+Here you will find some projects that I do to being a best professional and for my own curiosity:

 - [Projeto 1](http://electron.atom.io/)
 - [Projeto 2](https://nodejs.org/)